 These benefits are great and enable me to still be that father I wanted to be, only now back at work.
 But to help enable the next generation of fathers, I don’t think it’s enough to just take advantage of these benefits.

-Like any role model before me, I need to be seen using this flexibility by younger colleagues who don’t yet have kids.
+Like role models before me, I need to be seen using this flexibility by younger colleagues who don’t yet have kids.
 I need to demonstrate that being an active, engaged parent doesn’t mean I can’t do a good job and be considered an asset to the company.

 When I leave early, I don’t sneak out – I practically announce it, saying goodbye to the office.
 I add every school and child related event during working hours to my calendar, so all can see.
 I bring my daughter to work, showing how I can spend time with her while still doing my job (and so everyone can see what a great relationship we have, too).